Clinical Trials (PDQ®)

 Special subgroup HR patients with MRD < 0.1% may proceed directly to SCT after Induction I if a suitable donor is available and the transplant can be performed without delay.

 Mitoxantrone: 12 mg/m2 (0.4 mg/kg for patients less than 10 kg) IV over 1 hour on days 3-5 (3 doses) Cytarabine: 1 g/m2 IV over 2 hours every 12 hours on days 1-4 (8 doses)

 Cytarabine 3 g/m2 IV over 3 hours every 12 hours on days 1, 2, 8, 9 (8 doses).
-Erwinia Asparaginase 25,000 Units/m2 (833 Units/kg for infants < 1 month of age, or for infants < 3 months of age who were born significantly prematurely defined as < 36 weeks gestation) IV over 1 hour, 3 hours after the 4th and 8th doses of cytarabine.
+Erwinia Asparaginase 25,000 Units/m2 (833 Units/kg for infants < 1 month of age, or for infants < 3 months of age who were born significantly prematurely defined as < 36 weeks gestation) IM or IV over 1 hour, 3 hours after the 4th and 8th doses of cytarabine.

 NK cell therapy Standard risk patients who have a KIR-mismatched family member who is greater than 18 years old will undergo NK cell transplantation.
 In addition, HR patients who do not have a suitable stem cell donor or who decline SCT will be eligible for NK cell therapy if they have a KIR-mismatched family member.

 Treatment schema Day -7: Cyclophosphamide 60 mg/kg IV over 1 hour.
 Mesna 15 mg/kg/dose IV Days -6 through -2: Fludarabine 25 mg/m2/day IV over 30 minutes (5 doses) Days -1, +1, +3, +5, +7, +9: IL-2 1 million units/m2 given subcutaneously Day -1: Donor pheresis Day 0: NK cell infusion